Do the planets cause the sunspot cycles?: Results

-The $g''_{\mathrm{mean}}$ predictions for the Dalton and the Maunder minimum indicate that Criterion C4 is fulfilled (Fig. \ref{FigCyearly}a: Black and red curves).
-These two activity minima occurred before \CyearlyOne.
-These results are not unexpected, because Dalton and Maunder minima are closest to this sample.
+The pure sine signal DCM models \M=1-8 give the predicted mean level $m_{\mathrm{pred}}$ (Equation \ref{EqPredMean}) values shown in Fig. \ref{FigCyearlySine}a.
+The black and red $m_{\mathrm{pred}}$ curves for the Dalton and the Maunder minima fall clearly below the mean level $m=82.8$ of all yearly sunspot data.
+After this, these two curves also stay below this $m$ level.
+These results are not unexpected because the Dalton and the Maunder minima are the closest activity minima before the beginning of the \CyearlyOne ~sample.

-The \CyearlyOne ~sample prediction for the next decades also supports rising level of solar activity (Fig. \ref{FigCyearly}b).
-The long-term prediction illustrates how well we can reproduce the Dalton and the Maunder minima (Fig. \ref{FigCyearly}c).